Proposed Changes to the By Laws are noted below:

-To be voted on at the Annual Meeting in January 2026
+To be voted on at the 2nd Annual Meeting April 15, 2026

 Cypress Water System